OlivierLD/raspberry-coffee/FONA/README.md

 ##### December 2017
 Adding the possibility to access the FONA from the `LibRxTx` API.
-This allows other machines than the Raspberry PI to access the FONA.
+This allows other machines than the Raspberry Pi to access the FONA.

 > Quick note: on a Mac, you might need to install [Prolific drivers](https://plugable.com/drivers/prolific/).